-The website was originally designed with Drupal handling all page requests, and CKAN as a back-end catalogue service.
-CKAN’s rich metadata and search API made it possible to do this.
+The website was originally designed with Drupal handling all page requests.
+CKAN, with its rich metadata and search API, was used as a back-end catalogue service.
 However, by the time data.gov.uk relaunched in June 2012, it was clear that CKAN’s excellent web interface provided a better search experience, while maintaining a Drupal module to handle these API calls was an unnecessary duplication of effort.
 Instead, all requests for data (the ‘Data’ tab at data.gov.uk) are now sent by the web server straight to CKAN, while other tabs are handled by Drupal.
 This side-by-side CKAN / Drupal integration is described by David Read on the data.gov.uk blog here.

 The initial requirements for data.gov.uk were data catalogue capabilities (entering, editing, listing, and searching data sets) combined with basic CMS features (website content, blog, theming, etc).
 In addition, CKAN has delivered in the following areas: